Foreign internal defense: Legitimacy is culturally defined

 Neither isolation nor indulgence alone can meaningfully affect an elite's stance.
 While its long-term effect has yet to be determined, Afghans for a Civil Society demonstrates some potentially relevant principles.

 Cordesman uses much the same argument as Eizenstat's legitimacy gap by saying "Algeria, Egypt, and Syria have already shown that "long wars" fought on this basis may bring the threat under partial control but cannot defeat it.
 If the US has pushed too hard, too quickly, and sometimes for the wrong thing, the Islamic leader that tries to defeat Islamic extremism by blocking or delaying reform, or making concessions to Islamic extremism, is guilty of committing self-inflicted wounds to his own faith and country—a failure far worse than any failure by Western states."

 When a society suffers terrorism, it needs to recognize its own responsibilities, rather than shifting blame to outside groups.
 In no way does this absolve groups from committing acts of terror, but the FID paradigm recognizes that completed acts of terrorism widen the security gap; the Marxist guerrilla theoretician Carlos Marighella specifically aimed at the security gap.
 FID is intended both to assist the HN in developing direct measures to prevent and mitigate acts, but it also recognizes that the HN needs to carry out information operations that show the acts to be contrary to the general interests of the population.
 "To be credible in such messages, the HN government, as well as other policy influencers such as clerics, educators, politicians and media, need to condemn the acts while recognizing grievances ...
 They ultimately will be more important than internal security forces and counterterrorism campaigns.

 Even though Barnett speaks of problem nations as disconnected from the core, even failed states have some access to electronic communications, which means that the HN needs to respond quickly to the messages and claims of responsibility issues with attacks ..."Steady progress towards meeting popular needs and goals is equally important.
 Such progress may often be slow, and change will normally have to be evolutionary.
 But it must be a constant and publicly credible pursuit that leaders are seen to push forward.
 Extremists have capitalized on the dissatisfaction on the "street" with their economic, political, and economic situation—the steady decay of public services, corruption, and the narrow distribution of income.

-Terrorism can never be totally eliminated as a tactic, but the ideology that drives organizations like Al-Qa'ida can be discredited and isolated.
+Terrorism can never be eliminated as a tactic, but the ideology that drives organizations like Al-Qa'ida can be discredited and isolated.
 Support for extremism is still extremely marginal in weak nations.
 Terrorists killing innocent civilians have tarred the image of their broader civilization, and have destroyed the livelihood of nations like Iraq and Afghanistan.
 Poll after poll has shown that people in the Muslim worlds want moderate alternatives to the status quo, if their political, religious, and intellectual leaders will actually provide them."
 It is no accident that groups such as Hezbollah provide social services, with a message that the HN government cannot.